 Specific payment due dates are published for each semester by the Business Services Office.
-Typically, all amounts due for a semester are to be paid in full on or before the sixth (2nd day of the summer term) day of classes.
-Any charges to the student's account after the sixth (2nd day of the summer term) day of classes are due immediately.
+Typically, all amounts due for a semester are to be paid in full on or before the sixth da^y of classes (2nd day of the summer term).
+Any charges to the student's account after the sixth da^y of classes (2nd day of the summer term) are due immediately.
 This includes charges due to dropping or adding a course, fines or other fees or charges.
 Wayne State College does accept enrollment in the WSC Payment Plan as payment in full; see more information on this payment option below.
-If you cannot make payment in full on or before the sixth (2nd day of the summer term) day of classes due to pending financial aid or other issues please contact the Business Services Office directly at 402-375-7224 to make acceptable payment arrangements.
+If you cannot make payment in full on or before the sixth da^y of classes (2nd day of the summer term) due to pending financial aid or other issues please contact the Business Services Office directly at 402-375-7224 to make acceptable payment arrangements.

-If payment of tuition and fees is not made as required, Wayne State College reserves the right to assess non-payment or other fees, cancel student's registration/enrollment (administrative withdrawl), residence hall and meal plan, and/or place a hold on all student records.
+If payment of tuition and fees is not made as required, Wayne State College reserves the right to assess non-payment or other fees, cancel student's registration/enrollment (administrative withdrawal), residence hall and meal plan, and/or place a hold on all student records.
 If a student is administratively withdrawn, a \$100 reinstatement fee will be added to the student's account and the student must obtain their instructors' approval to be reinstated into classes.
-An appeal for administrative withdrawl reinstatement must be granted before the end of the next regular semester.
-Wayne State College accepts the following forms of payment: Cash or check; Credit Card (MasterCard, Visa, Discover); WSC Payment Plan (see more information below); Financial Aid (federal or state); Third Party Billing (see more information below).
+An appeal for administrative withdrawal reinstatement must be granted before the end of the next regular semester.
+Wayne State College accepts the following forms of payment: Cash or check; e-check; Credit Card (MasterCard, Visa, Discover); WSC Payment Plan (see more information below); Financial Aid (federal or state); Third Party Billing (see more information below).
 Contact Business Services at 402-375-7224 to discuss any other payment arrangements.